Redhill Rabbitry - SunnySoCalBunnies | Southern California Holland Lop & Netherland Dwarf Bunnies for sale

 Welcome To Southern California's Premier Rabbitry

-We are now in Oak Hills, California (first exit off the 15 freeway up the Cajon Pass / High Desert).
+We are now in Oak Hills (Zip 92344), California (first exit off the 15 freeway up the Cajon Pass / High Desert).
 We will be about 45 minutes north from our previous home in Rancho Cucamonga.
 Your bunny will have basic litterbox exposure as well as a controlled environment keeping them safe from disease and other communicable viruses.
 We are still working out the kinks to bunny pickup location but we will still bring them down to Rancho Cucamonga to save our Orange County, Los Angeles County, San Diego County, and Riverside County clients the drive.
-Now we are just that much closer to Las Vegas, NV (wink..wink..)
+Now we are just that much closer to Las Vegas, NV

-Holland Lop bunnies will be available April 2023
+Holland Lop bunnies will be available October 2024

-Netherland bunnies will be available May 2023
+Netherland Dwarf bunnies will be available February/March 2025

-Click here to see the available bunnies!
+Click her e to see the available bunnies!

 New Article posted!
 How to identify a reputable breeder.
 Click here for details